FRC-2928/FRC-Programmer-Training/docs/RoboRIO/motorControl.md

         return wheelRotations * DrivetrainConstants.kEncoderCPR * DrivetrainConstants.kLowGearRatio;
     }

+Now we use both methods to convert velocity meters per second to encoder ticks.

+    public double metersToEncoderTicks(double metersPerSecond) {
+		GearState gearState = this.gearStateSupplier.get();
+		double encoderTicks = this.wheelRotationsToEncoderTicks(
+			this.metersToWheelRotations(metersPerSecond),
+			gearState
+		);
+		return encoderTicks;
+	}

 We're now ready to create a method called `setOutputMetersPerSecond()` that accepts the meters per second for each wheel.
 It calculates the values required for the velocity control loop.
 The `set()` function of the motor controller is set to *ControlMode.Velocity*.
 The required velocity (in encoder ticks per 100ms) is then passed into the function for each wheel.
 The parameter values are set separately for each wheel, since we may want them to go at different speeds in order to drive a curved path.

 A demand type of *ArbitraryFeedForward* is used to enable the feedforward control.
-Units for the arbitrary feedforward term are a power value between [-1,+1].
+Units for the arbitrary feedforward term are a value between `[-1,+1]`.
 See [Arbitrary Feed Forward](https://docs.ctre-phoenix.com/en/stable/ch16_ClosedLoop.html?highlight=DemandType.ArbitraryFeedForward#arbitrary-feed-forward) in the Phoenix documentation for more details.

  Once the power requirements are set they are sent to the motors using the *DifferentialDrive* `feed()` function.